Near-optimal pure state estimation with adaptive Fisher-symmetric measurements

-The complete estimation method reads as follows: \begin{enumerate} \item[(0)] Single-shot measurement in an arbitrary basis to select a fiducial state that has a non-zero overlap with the unknown pure state $|\Psi\rangle$, as shown in Fig.\thinspace\ref{Figure1}(a).

-\item(1)] Acquisition of data through FSMs $\mathcal{E}_\pm$ to obtain probabilities $P_\pm^\alpha$.
+\item[(1)] Acquisition of data through FSMs $\mathcal{E}_\pm$ to obtain probabilities $P_\pm^\alpha$ from a sample size $N_1$.
 These probabilities are used to obtain an estimate of $|\Psi\rangle$ by solving the system of equations \thinspace\eqref{system_eq}.
-This preliminary estimate is refined through maximum likelihood estimation \cite{Hradil1997,Shang2017}, leading to the first estimate $|\tilde\Psi\rangle$.
+This preliminary estimate serves as a starting point for maximum likelihood estimation \cite{Hradil1997,Shang2017}, generating the first estimate $|\tilde\Psi\rangle$.
 This is shown in Fig.\thinspace\ref{Figure1}(b).

-\item[(2)] The adapted FSM $\tilde{\mathcal{E}}$ allows to obtain probabilities $\tilde{P}^\alpha$.
-These probabilities, along with those from the previous step $P_\pm^\alpha$, are used to derive a final estimate $|\hat{\Psi}\rangle$ by maximum likelihood estimation, with the first estimate $|\tilde{\Psi}\rangle$ serving as starting point for the optimization.
+\item[(2)] Acquisition of data using an adapted FSM $\tilde{\mathcal{E}}$ to obtain probabilities $\tilde{P}^\alpha$ from a sample size $N_2$.
+These probabilities, along with those from the previous step $P_\pm^\alpha$, are used to derive a final estimate $|\hat{\Psi}\rangle$ with $N=N_1+N_2$ samples using maximum likelihood estimation (MLE) \cite{Shang2017}, with the first estimate $|\tilde{\Psi}\rangle$ serving as the starting point for optimization.
 This is shown in Fig.\thinspace\ref{Figure1}(c). \end{enumerate}